kkavita92/CV/README.md

 #### Palestine Economic Policy Research Institute (July 2015 to August 2015)
 *Economic Research Analyst Intern*
-* Conducted research in two main areas - efficient management of aid to Palestine and forecasting the economic future of Palestine.
+* Assisted with writing research paper on efficient management of aid to Palestine in view of developing its economic future.
-* Compiled and analysed annual budget of Palestinian Authority for institute to conduct further research and reports.
+* Migrated 10 years of annual budget records from Palestinian Authority (PA) into institute's internal database.
+* Prepared and delivered presentation: "Economic lessons from Singapore to Palestine"

 #### London School of Economics & Political Science (October 2012 to June 2015)
 *LSE Student Ambassador*